-Chief among options for the Subaru Outback are the company's EyeSight system, which uses cameras to add adaptive cruise control; lane-departure warning, lane-keep assist, pre-collision braking and even steering-responsive fog lights on some models.
-Available for the first time are Reverse Automatic Braking and automatic high beams, available on Sport models as part of the EyeSight system.
-The available power liftgate has a programmable maximum height, and there's a voice-activated navigation system with a larger and sharp 7-inch screen.
+By climbing trims or checking the options box, you can outfit your Outback with the highly useful safety and driver-assist system known as the EyeSight.
+The system bundles adaptive cruise control, lane-departure warning, lane-keep assist, pre-collision braking and even reverse automatic braking.
+The available power liftgate has a programmable maximum height, and there's a voice-activated navigation system.
 Also available is a leather interior trimmed with classy-looking faux wood on Limited models, along with an upgraded harman/kardon audio system.

 X-Mode is a standard feature of all Outback models.
 It's designed to help this crossover SUV maintain its composure even under difficult off-road circumstances.
 On top of that, it includes Hill Descent Control, which takes over braking duties during steep descents.